bcdev/jzarr/docs/tutorial.rst

 ========
 JZarr provides classes and functions to handle N-dimensional arrays data whose data can be divided into chunks and each chunk can be compressed.
+The JZarr data inputs and outputs are flattened data arrays.
+The shape then defines the N-Dimensionality of the zarr array itself.

+The zarr array offsets are zero-based (:code:`0`).
+If you need to write data to the upperleft corner of a 2 dimensional zarr array you have to use an offset of :code:`new int[]{0, 0}`.

-If you are already familiar with the python `zarr package`_ then JZarr provide similar functionality, but without NumPy array behavior.
+If you are already familiar with the Python `zarr package`_ then JZarr provide similar functionality, but without NumPy array behavior.

 If you need array objects which behave almost like NumPy arrays you can wrap the data